 The Stanford Historical Society is overseen by eight committees that plan and execute the policies, operations, programs and events of the Society with the support of the staff members.
 The committees are: Finance, Governance, Marketing Strategy & Communications, Membership & Development, Oral History, Program, Publications, and Tours & Special Events.

-The Governance Committee ensures that the society’s governance structures, policies, and practices contribute to strong organizational performance over time.
-The committee supports the board in identifying skills, experience, diversity and other criteria for directors, recruiting prospective candidates, and providing orientation and ongoing support for all board members.
-The committee helps develop means to assess or improve the performance of the board, its committees, and the organization as a whole.
+The Governance Committee is responsible for seeing that the society’s governance structures, policies, and practices contribute to strong organizational performance over time.
+The Committee supports the board in identifying skills, experience, diversity and other criteria for directors, recruiting prospective candidates, and providing orientation and ongoing support for all board members.
+The Committee helps develop means to assess or improve the performance of the board, its committees, and the organization as a whole.

 Marketing Strategy & Communications

-This committee works to raise awareness of and increase community engagement with SHS.
-The committee develops and oversees the overarching marketing strategy of SHS.
-The committee plays a secondary “service bureau” role in supporting marketing communications of SHS committees and of SHS as a whole.
-In addition, the committee will undertake initiatives to take advantage of special opportunities as they arise.
+This Committee works to raise awareness and increase community engagement with Stanford Historical Society.
+The Committee develops and oversees the overarching marketing strategy of SHS.
+It also plays a secondary “Service Bureau” role in supporting marketing communications of SHS committees and of SHS as a whole.
+In addition, the Committee will undertake initiatives to take advantage of special opportunities and collaborations to increase SHS visibility.